rancher-sandbox/rancher-desktop/README.md

 ### Linux

-Like with Windows and macOS, Linux builds of Rancher Desktop are made from each commit.
+Similar to Windows and macOS, Linux builds of Rancher Desktop are made from each commit.
 However on Linux, only part of the process is done by GitHub Actions.
 The final part of it is done by [Open Build Service][OBS].